andymcgunagle/react-component-quick-build/README.md

 #### template

 An object with `componentName` and, optionally, `firstElementType` and `firstElementClassName`.
-Additional details regarding the template parameter's properties can be found below in the [template parameter properties](#template-parameter-properties) section below.
+Additional details regarding the template parameter's properties can be found below in [template parameter properties](#template-parameter-properties).

 ```javascript
 reactComponentGenerator.generateNewComponent({